javidahmed64592/template-python/README.md

 ## Linting and Formatting
 This library uses `ruff` for linting and formatting.
-This is configured in `ruff.toml`.
+This is configured in `pyproject.toml`.

 To check the code for linting errors: